j605/blog/content/books/index.md

 # Currently Reading

 * All About Love, New Visions by Bell Hooks.
-* Fast Food Nation by Eric Schlosser.
 * How to Read a Book by Mortimer J. Adler and Charles Van Doren.
+* Romeo and Julia by Peter Schoenaerts (https://theateraz.be/onewebmedia/Romeo%20en%20Julia%20Affiche%20definitief.pdf).

 # Read